 Indoor Environmental Quality

-LEED is presently the most popular and respected guide for green building in the United States, Its use fosters much needed discussion among building professionals, despite criticism that its checklist system does not foster a systems approach (see article: LEED is Broken.
-Let’s fix it!) and that its certification costs require money that could be used to make the building in question even more sustainable.
+LEED is presently the most popular and respected guide for green building in the United States.
+Its use generates much needed discussion among building professionals, despite criticism that its checklist system does not foster a systems approach and that its certification costs require money that could be used to make the building in question even more sustainable.